xrdocs/ncs5500/_tutorials/bgp-evpn-based-single-active-multi-homing.md

 </pre>
 </div>

 Configure Ethernet Segment id (ESI) for the bundle interface to enable multi-homing of the host.
 Use the identical ethernet-segment configuration on both the Leafs, though the ethernet-bundle interface is different for both Leafs.
 Configure load-balancing mode to single-active using “single-active” keyword for ethernet-segment.
+**Note:** Single-active mode is the default for Physical interfaces and no extra configuration to enable single-active is required.

 <div class="highlighter-rouge">
 <pre class="highlight">